During the prescribed fire.

 Depending on where you are in an old-growth redwood forest - a fire would have been part of that habitat every couple of decades, or every couple of centuries.

 Some of those burns on redwood happened because of lightning strikes.
-Some fire scars also could be from "cultural burning", or American Indian-ignited fires of past centuries.
+Some fire scars also could be from "cultural burning", or Native American-ignited fires of past centuries.
 It is now recognized that humans have used fire in redwood forests for thousands of years.
-The American Indian method of managing plant communities with fire contributed to ecosystem health by clearing brush, opening up space and light, recycling nutrients, and encouraging new growth.
+The Indigenous method of managing plant communities with fire contributed to ecosystem health by clearing brush, opening up space and light, recycling nutrients, and encouraging new growth.
 Wildlife too benefited from the results of small fires in the forest floor or by keeping prairies open.

 This traditional use of fire around the redwoods ended abruptly in the mid-1800s when Euro-Americans settlers arrived in great numbers in this part of California.
 This new management practice of removing fire caused a century of fire suppression in habitats that evolved with fire.
 The outcome is altered landscapes and ecosystems across the area: and an increased risk of catastrophic fires.

 Fire ecology today is a science that uses data and records to understand the impacts, role and history of fire in any area.
 Beginning in the mid-1950s, resource managers in Everglades and Sequoia-Kings Canyon National Parks began the practice of using prescribed fire to maintain landscape and habitat health.

 Redwood National Park first used prescribed fire in the early 1980s and it is the long-term management goal for Redwood National and State Parks to selectively use fire to restore diverse park lands like prairies, grasslands and some forests back to healthy conditions.
 Additionally, we have almost 70,000 acres of young, second-growth forests that are crowded with trees like Douglas-fir.
 Without treatment, these once-logged forests will remain unhealthy habitats for wildlife, and there's no space or light for young redwoods to grow tall and thick.
 In these situations, prescribed fire is a tool we will use in our on-going ecosystem restoration programs.